taroooyan/bg-wiki/NANO-MANUAL.md

 ***
 ***
 ###BACKSIDE
-Although most of the headers and breakouts get attached to the front of the main board, two components need to be attached to the backside.
+Although most of the headers and breakouts get attached to the front of the main board, one component needs to be attached to the backside (in addition to the audio out jack if you're using one).
 Itʼs easier for several reasons to do these ﬁrst.
 Trust us....

 ![](https://raw.github.com/Safecast/bGeigieNanoKit/master/nano%20manual%20named%20pics/overviewpics/bGeigie Nano manual v5.3big_Page_10_Image_0001.jpg)
 **iRover connector a.k.a. “triple connector”**
 (This connector is for connecting 3 wire leads from the iRover sensor controller and HV (high voltage) supply board to the main board)
 * Solder a 3-pin angled header to the bottom of the board, in the position labeled “JP1.”
-This means, insert the 3-pin connector from the underside of the main board, in the spot marked "JP1," and solder it from the upper side of the board.
-Note this iRover connector must be attached before attaching the OpenLog!!
+You must insert the 3-pin connector from the underside of the main board, in the spot marked "JP1," and solder it from the upper side of the board.
+Note this iRover connector must be attached before attaching the OpenLog, which fits right on the other side of the main board!!

 ![]
 (https://raw.github.com/Safecast/bGeigieNanoKit/master/nano%20manual%20named%20pics/overviewpics/bGeigie Nano manual v5.3big_Page_10_Image_0002.jpg)